What is Zultanite?: A Precious Gem or Another Tourist Trap in Turkey 2025

 How much is Zultanite?

 Synthetic Zultanite starts from 35 Euros upwards.
-As it's lab-created, this type of Zultanite is commonly found in Turkey, especially in local gem stores.
+As it's lab-created, this type is commonly found in Turkey, especially in local gem stores.
 While it may not be the same as natural Zultanite, the synthetic one does justice for its price if you know your ways to bargain.

 Fake Zultanite made of resin falls into mere cheap fashion stones that can be found for 1$ or so.
 Most of the cheap Zultanite you find in Bazaars are fake ones hence we advise not to purchase Zultanite or any valuable jewelleries from Bazaars.